joerick/joerick.me/_posts/2017-12-15-pyinstrument-20.md

 - The internals have been refactored to allow different recorders.
 The first alternate recorder is a 'timeline' recorder, allowing linear recording of program execution, for other outputs like flame charts.
 - Renderers are now also modular and swappable.
 This cleanly factors the console and HTML outputs, but allows expansion to more outputs in the future, like a JSON output (and flame :))

-So if you're in the Python performance game, hit up [github.com/joerick/pyinstrument](https://github.com/joerick/pyinstrument) and let me know what you think of the new version!
+So if you're in the Python performance game, `pip install pyinstrument` or hit up [github.com/joerick/pyinstrument](https://github.com/joerick/pyinstrument) and let me know what you think of the new version!

 [^1]:   This is especially a problem for Django, where the runserver command runs on a different thread.